learn-co-curriculum/programming-univbasics-3-build-a-calculator-lab/README.md

 _lot_ to say about this, but for the time being, we can use some _class methods_ to help do some advanced mathematics.

+Once all tests are passing, submit the lesson.

 ## Conclusion

-Submit the lesson once all tests are passing.

 Ruby gives us many operators that can be used to perform calculations.
-This is the tip of the iceberg--we can do so much more than simple arithmetic, however, these operations are the most common that a developer will encounter.
+This is the tip of the iceberg—we can do so much more than simple arithmetic; however, these operations are the most common that a developer will encounter.
 Grasping the basics will get you very far!